 where we run the algorithm for $T$ rounds.
 Next up, we provide our generalized conversion result. \begin{theorem} Let $\Reg(\sol[\point])$ denote the anytime regret for the decision sequence $\{ \lead \}_{\run = \start}^{\nRuns}$ as in \eqref{eq:regret}, and define two sequences of non-decreasing weights $\curr[\wgrad]$ and $\curr[\wavg]$ such that $\curr[\wgrad], \curr[\wavg] \geq 1$.
 As long as $ \curr[\wgrad] / \curr[\wavg]$ is ensured to be non-increasing,

 \end{theorem} \begin{remark} This conversion result holds independent of the order of smoothness of the objective as long as $\obj$ is convex.
-Moreover, it allows averaging parameter $\curr[\wavg]$ to be asymptotically larger than gradient weights $\curr[\wgrad]$, enabling a more aggressive averaging strategy when necessary. \end{remark} To complement the lower bound to the regret $\Reg(\sol[\point])$, we will provide a template upper bound that will help us explain how we exploit second-order smoothness for a more aggressive weighting, hence the rate $O(1 / \nRuns^3)$. \begin{proposition} Let $\{ \lead \}_{\run = \start}^{\nRuns}$ be generated by \algref{alg:explicit}, run with a non-increasing step-size sequence $\curr[\stepalt]$ and non-decreasing sequences of weights $\curr[\wgrad], \curr[\wavg] \geq 1$ such that $\curr[\wgrad] / \curr[\wavg]$ is also non-increasing.
+Moreover, it allows averaging parameter $\curr[\wavg]$ to be asymptotically larger than gradient weights $\curr[\wgrad]$, enabling a more aggressive averaging strategy when necessary. \end{remark} To complement the lower bound to the regret $\Reg(\sol[\point])$, we present an upper bound that helps us explain how we exploit second-order smoothness for a more aggressive weighting, hence the rate $O(1 / \nRuns^3)$. \begin{proposition} Let $\{ \lead \}_{\run = \start}^{\nRuns}$ be generated by \algref{alg:explicit}, run with a non-increasing step-size sequence $\curr[\stepalt]$ and non-decreasing sequences of weights $\curr[\wgrad], \curr[\wavg] \geq 1$ such that $\curr[\wgrad] / \curr[\wavg]$ is also non-increasing.
 Then, the following guarantee holds:

-\end{proposition} It is important to note that the template inequality in Proposition~\ref{prop:template-inequality} is agnostic to the design of our adaptive step-size as in Eq.~\eqref{eq:adaptive-stepsize-explicit} as well as the selection of the weights as we described in \thmref{thm:explicit}; it holds for \algref{alg:explicit} in the most general parameter selection.
+\end{proposition} Observe that the inequality in Proposition~\ref{prop:template-inequality} is agnostic to the design of our step-size in Eq.~\eqref{eq:adaptive-stepsize-explicit} as well as the selection of the weights as described in \thmref{thm:explicit}.
 It essentially applies to any non-increasing sequence of step-sizes and non-decreasing gradient weight sequence $\curr[\wgrad] \geq 1$.
-To obtain it, we neither used convexity nor the smoothness of the objective $\obj$.
-In fact, the structure of the objective function, i.e., its convexity, will not be needed for upper-bounding the regret expression, and we use it only for the conversion in \thmref{thm:conversion}.
+To obtain it, we neither used convexity nor the smoothness of the objective.
+In fact, the structure of the objective function, i.e., its convexity, will not be needed for upper-bounding the regret expression, and required only for the conversion in \thmref{thm:conversion}.